tboldagh/FunRootAna/index.md

 ## Operator `>>` for histograms filling
 In the header `filling.h` a bunch of `>>` operators are defined to facilitate easy insertions of the data from functional containers and PODs into histograms.
 Histograms can be filled with their respective API however for syntactical clarity a set of operators `>>` is provided.
 Examples above illustrate how it can be used.
 In summary the value on the left side of `>>` can be either, single value, container of values or the  `std::optional`.
 For single value only one filling operation occur, if the functional container precedes the `>>` all the data in the container will be entered in the histogram.
 When the std::optional is used, the fill operation occurs only when there is a value in it.
+For 2/3-dimensional histograms or weighted histograms the values on the left can be std::pairs/std::tuples or std::array.
+E.g. to insert to a 2D histogram the pair of values is needed and it can be provided as `std::make_pair(a,b) >> hist;` or `std::make_tuple(a,b) >> hist;` or `std::array<2, float>({a, b}) >> hist;`.
+The same applies to filling from containers, i.e. each element needs to be mapped to a pair-like type.

 ### Filling with weights